 “These are some of the most vulnerable people in our community, and we leave them in the hands of unregulated rehabilitation centres that do nothing for the health and recovery of the individual,” Mr O’Brien said.

-There is no standard you have to meet, and no oversight body watching these centres.
+However, there is no standard you have to meet, and no oversight body watching these centres.

-“The Government and the Judicial system have a duty of care to at the very least provide a regulatory body that oversees rehabilitation centres and set down minimum standards they must meet,” O’Brien said.
+In conclusion, “The Government and the Judicial system have a duty of care to at the very least provide a regulatory body that oversees rehabilitation centres and set down minimum standards they must meet,” O’Brien said.